cescarez/pothos-react/README.md

 ## Getting Started as a Plant Sitter

 - Sign up for an account with [Pothos](https://pothos-webapp.herokuapp.com/login).
-- Fill out your user profile as a plant sitter (or as both a plant owner and plant owner!)
+- Fill out your user profile as a plant sitter (or as both a plant owner and plant sitter!)
 - Browse your list of plant sitting requests and confirm or deny requests on your dashboard.
 - Coordinate the details of a plant sitting request through chat threads in your inbox. *Each plant sitting request will create a new chat thread.*
 <img src='./src/images/gifs/confirm-request.gif' height='450' alt='browse plant sitters'/>